StarfishWP/starfish-reviews-lite/README.md

-# starfish-reviews-lite
+# Starfish Reviews Lite
 For the WordPress.org version of Starfish Reviews (lite).
+More info coming soon.